douglasgreen/config-setup/README.md

 ### File Copy Arguments

-When running `copy_files.php`, there is one possible flag:
+When running `copy_files.php`, there are two possible arguments:

+-   `--wrap INT` or `-w INT`: Set a different integer (INT) wrap than the default of 80.
 -   `--pre-push` or `-p`: Use the pre-push event instead of pre-commit for fewer interruptions.